Yourco Logo

 • Platforms like Yourco make policy enforcement automatic by handling opt-in consent, opt-out processing, archiving, and delivery to every frontline worker via SMS.

+For jurisdiction-specific guidance, it's worth reviewing these topics with qualified legal counsel before drafting your policy.
 Common regulatory areas HR teams monitor when building texting policies include:

 • Data privacy protections for sensitive employee information